Sciences Po: 2013 to 2024: The Mion-Vicherat directorate

 After the sudden death of Richard Descoing, Frédéric Mion, was appointed director of Sciences Po on 1 March 2013.
 Mion's intention to pursue Sciences Po's development as a "selective university of international standing" is detailed in the policy paper "Sciences Po 2022", published in the spring of 2014.
 He restructured the graduate studies by creating graduate schools, leading to the creation of the School of Public Affairs and the Urban School in 2015 and the School of Management and Innovation in 2016.

 In early 2016, Sciences Po updated its governance structure, adopting new statutes for its two constituent bodies: the Fondation nationale des sciences politiques (FNSP) and the Institut d'études politiques de Paris (IEP).

 In late 2016, Sciences Po acquired a new site, the Hôtel de l'Artillerie in the 7th arrondissement of Paris to expand its campus.

 In 2021, Sciences Po was hit by the Duhamel scandal, mainly put forward by the best-seller book La Familia Grande and newspaper articles from Le Monde and Nouvel Obs, a sexual violence scandal one and a succession crisis.
 Olivier Duhamel, director of the National Foundation of Sciences Po, who was accused of raping his son, resigned.
 Frédéric Mion and other members of the board of these institutions resigned.

 On 22 November 2021, Mathias Vicherat assumed office as the new director of Sciences Po.
 He resigned on March 13, 2024, after being ordered to stand trial on charges of domestic abuse.
 On March 26, Jean Bassères was named interim director.

 In April 2024, Sciences Po became one of the epicenters of French student protests against the Gaza war.

+On 28 September 2024, Luis Vassy assumed office as the new director of Sciences Po.